cumc/xqtl-protocol/website/nature_protocol/output_markdown.md

-##### C.  Univariate Fine-Mapping of Functional (Epigenomic) Data with fSuSiE

-Our pipeline also allows for the use of univariate fine-mapping for functional (epigenomic) data with fSuSiE.
+Univariate fine-mapping for functional (epigenomic) data is conducted with fSuSiE.
 This is similar to the normal univariate fine-mapping, with the main difference being the use of epigonmic data.

-##### D.  Multivariate Fine-Mapping with mvSuSiE and mr.mash

-##### E.  Regression with Summary Statistics (RSS) Fine-Mapping and TWAS with SuSiE

-Our pipeline includes options to conduct fine-mapping with SuSiE Regression with Summary Statistics (RSS) model and TWAS.
+Last, we include an option to conduct fine-mapping with SuSiE Regression using Summary Statistics (RSS) model and TWAS.

+#### Mixture Multivariate Distribution Estimate (Step 6)
+##### A.   Mixture Multivariate Distribution Estimate

 ### Expertise needed to implement the protocol